vibe-project/vibe-project.github.io/projects/vibe-java-platform/3.0.0-Alpha6/reference/index.md

 </div>

 ### Writing response
 `write` accepts a text chunk as `String` and a binary chunk as `ByteBuffer` and writes it to the response body.
 Each response must be completed by `end` after writing all properties and chunks or even if there is nothing to write.
 It's the end of the response.
+In case of text chunk, if there is no specified charset parameter in the content-type response header or `write`, then `ISO-8859-1` is used.

 ```java
 http.write("chunk").end();